Female paying attention at Lock Haven Orientation

 The Cost of Attendance is basically your budget.
 It is the total average amount it will cost you to attend in an academic year and includes things like tuition, fees, housing, meals, books, course materials, supplies and equipment, transportation and personal expenses.
 The COA does not equal your actual tuition bill and varies from student to student.

 In order to continue receiving federal student aid, you need to make Satisfactory Academic Progress (SAP).
 Essentially, you need to maintain a certain grade point average and complete enough classes in order to successfully complete your degree/certificate in the required time frame established by the university.
-Federal student aid includes grants, loans, and work-study.
+Federal student aid includes grants, loans, and student employment.

 Learn More